Jo-Mathew/Externship_Project/README.md

-## Externship_Project
+## Eye Disease Detection using Deep Learning
 This repository contains the externship project files for Eye Disease Detection using Deep Learning Project.
-The goal of this project is to correctly classify the eye disease category based on the provided eye image.
+The goal of this project is to correctly classify the eye disease category based on the provided eye image using deep learning algorithms.

 ### IBM Badges